-Now that Aotearoa New Zealand has Omicron in the community (and as recently as April 2022, the first XE Omicron case detected in New Zealand) the country has moved into a three-phase response process.
+Aotearoa New Zealand has Omicron in the community and the country has a three-phase response process.

 There is more information available about each of the phases on the Ministry of Health’s website.
 The information covers both what this means for members of the public and what this will mean for critical health workers (including psychotherapists) regarding their work.

 Phase One: There are some cases in the community

 Phase Two: Cases have spread in the community